xaur/decred-news/guidelines.md

 - share the PR link in #writers, ask translators to submit any missed translations
 - collect submissions for several days
 - add a single combined commit to `master` and `gh-pages`

+Note: this workflow may change if we start to track all translations in a [single place](https://github.com/decredcommunity/translations).

 ### Setup tips